trainfarb/trainfarb/README.md

 - 💞️ I’m looking to collaborate on your open source project.
 - 📫 How to reach me: trainfarb@gmail.com

 Below are ways I like helping teams create well rounded brand strategies.
+I create loom videos for as much as I can to help others follow along as I fumble through what I learn.

 b0mission
 - ourStory.network onboarding